Jaezic/Jaezic/README.md

 ### Nickname is Jaezic.

 I am a software student from South Korea 🇰🇷.
-I am interested in Data Science and Deep Learning(CV).
+I am interested in Data Science and Deep Learning(CV), Bulidng a aplication

 ### ✨ Summary

-- 🔭 I’m currently learning on Computer Software & Computer Vision as a college student in [Gachon unviersity]
+- 🔭 I’m currently learning on Front & Backend & Computer Vision as a college student in [Gachon unviersity]

 <br/>